rokibhasansagar/FFmpeg-Builds/README.md

 * `lgpl` Lacking libraries that are GPL-only.
 Most prominently libx264 and libx265.
 * `gpl-shared` Same as gpl, but comes with the libav* family of shared libs instead of pure static executables.
 * `lgpl-shared` Same again, but with the lgpl set of dependencies.

+Additional: _Use With Caution_ as they are GPL-incompatable!
+* `nonfree` Includes all of the libraries from GPL build, plus non-free libraries like libfdk-aac.
+* `nonfree-shared` Same as nonfree, but with nonfree set of dependencies.

 All of those can be optionally combined with any combination of addins.
 * `4.4` to build from the 4.4 release branch instead of master.